 If you're new to NoodleTools, this list will be empty for now, but if you've used it before, you'll see all of your old projects listed here until you choose to delete them.
 Older projects are archived underneath the date drop-down menu in the top-right corner.

 NoodleTools is great for formating citations, but it relies on you to input the correct information.
 Capitilization, spelling, and some punctuation are up to you, but NoodleTools does offer tips to help you fill in the boxes correctly.
 Watch for popup boxes, alerts, and red lines which may indicate an error in your entries.

 Sometimes you don't have all of the information NoodleTools is asking for - which is fine because you can leave lines blank.
 However, items with red asterisks (*) are required.
-When you click in the blank, a new box will appear, giving you tips on capitalization - the one below is telling me that I need to capitalize all of the important words in th name of the database.

 NoodleTools can help correct small errors like punctuation, but it cannot give you a correct citation if you put in the wrong information.
 For example, if you don't use the correct name for the database, or you mix up the journal title and article title, NoodleTools isn't going to know.
 Here are some of the key things you might need to find.